caozhiyuan/claude-code-patch/README.md

 ## Project highlights (this repo)

 - With npm-installed Claude Code, you can `setx NODE_OPTIONS ...` to load `patch-execsync.mjs` at runtime.
+Note: in the VS Code integrated terminal, `NODE_OPTIONS` will be cleared, so you must either `set` it manually each session or add it to VS Code’s `terminal.integrated.env.windows` setting.
 - For the VS Code Claude Code extension, point its exe config to this repo’s built `claude.exe`.

 ## Local fork notes (this repo)